lossanna/RestoreNet/data/raw/README_rawdata.md

 - Manually edited to add plant duration, based on USDA Plants.
 - Manually edited to resolve conflicting lifeform assignments or misspelled names to remove duplicates.
 Codes are not changed, and different codes for the same species are maintained because they connect to the subplot data.
 - Manually add a row of all 0s to mark observations of plots that had no plants.
-- Not yet a complete species list.
 - Edited list is not the same length as output list (rows deleted to resolve conflicts, so edited < output).

 `edited-species4_location-dependent_native-duration-lifeform.csv`
-- List of location-dependent species (unknowns), listed first by the ones from `master-species_native.unk` that lack site data, and then by location-dependent codes from the subplot data (`AllSubplotData` tab from `Master.xlsx`), whose native/duration/lifeform information was already manually added in `edited-species1_subplot-codes-missing_native-duration-lifeform`.
+- List of location-dependent species (unknowns), listed first by the ones from `master-species_native.unk` that lack site data, and then by location-dependent codes from the raw `subplot` data, whose native/duration/lifeform information was already manually added in `edited-species1_subplot-codes-missing_native-duration-lifeform.csv`.
 - Manually added site information for the unknowns from the master list (first section) based on site information in the subplot data, which sometimes included adding multiple rows because the same code occured at different sites.
-Codes have not been changed, and will be changed in the cleaned subplot data through data wrangling (`02_data-wrangling.R`).
+Codes have not been changed, and will be changed in the cleaned data through data wrangling (`02.1_data-wrangling_subplot.R` and `02.2_data-wrangling_2x2.R`).
-	+ Sometimes codes were listed in the master species list that didn't occur in the subplot data, and therefore didn't have any site information.
-They will be included in the 2x2m plot species lists.
+	+ Sometimes codes were listed in the master species list that didn't occur in the `subplot` data, and therefore didn't have any site information.
+They are not included here, but are included later when looking at `2x2` codes in `output/edited-species5.csv`.
 - Manually added assigned codes for subplot observations that were missing codes, as noted in `02_data-wrangling.R` (there is just one in row 12166).
 - Edited list is not the same length as either output list, because some codes in `4.1.csv` weren't in the subplot data, so they weren't included, and some codes had multiple locations according to `4.2.csv`.

 `edited-species5_codes-missing-2x2plot.csv`
-- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in the species lists for the subplot data, which have already been generated.
+- List of codes that were in the `2x2` plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in the species lists for the subplot data, which have already been generated.
 - Most of the codes are unknowns or descriptions; long codes that are basically descriptions and mention multiple species have multiple rows for the same code, and a column marks if there is a duplicate that is needed.
 All of these codes came from the Sonoran SE sites.
-Most other sites had a standard USDA code marked in multiple columns all named `Additional_Species_In_Plot` in the original raw 2x2 plot data.
+Most other sites had a standard USDA code marked in multiple columns all named `Additional_Species_In_Plot` in the original raw `2x2` data.
 	+ The Sonoran SE plots were difficult to identify, so longer explanations were needed.
 	+ `NeedsItsDuplicate` = `Yes`: more than one species mentioned in a single code, so the same code has multiple lines with different species.
 	+ `DuplicateNum` = `1`, `2`, `3`, etc.: row number for duplicate rows when more than one species is mentioned in a single code.
 Left blank when `NeedsItsDuplicate` = `No`.
 	+ `LocationDependence` = `dependent`: Site needs to be added to code to make `Code.Site` column.
 Unknowns are location-dependent.

 `edited-wrangling-2x2_1conflicting-monitoring-info-resolved.xlsx`
-- List of codes with conflicting monitoring information between the `subplot` and `2x2` data.
+- Table of monitoring events from `2x2` data with information that conflicts with `subplot` data.
 Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
 Each monitoring event is given an ID, unrelated to the data actually collected from the subplot or 2x2 m plot.
-- Converted to an Excel file to work with and manually edit because it was easier to see differences when I was able to highlight them.
-Contains two tabs, one with the comparison and explanation of why correct values were correct, and one tab with only correct monitoring info to read back in.
+- Converted to an Excel file to manually edit so I could highlight changes and add comments.
+All changes are also already explained in `intermediate-dependency2.csv`, and in the `02-dependency_correct-monitoring-info.R` script.

 `edited-wrangling-2x2_2duplicate-rows-added.csv`
 - A subset of the `2x2` data for original codes that need duplicate rows because the code refers to more than one species.
 - Manually added extra rows based on what was needed, and added a new Code that connects to species lists, based on definitions and species information listed in `output-species6_2x2-codes_need-duplicate-rows.csv`.

+`intermediate-dependency1_seeded-species-to-be-marked-native.csv`
+- List of seeded species marked as seeded in the `subplot` data, and are therefore native, but were not marked as such in `master-species_native.xlsx`.
+- Produced in `01-dependency_assign-seeded-species-native-status.R` and needed for `01_curate-species-list.R`.
+	- CSV is an intermediate step in `01_curate-species-list.R`, and must be created in order to run the script all the way through, but the dependency script `01-dependency_assign-seeded-species-native-status.R` needs also CSVs from `01.R`.
+Thus, a dependency, because neither can be run all the way through alone if never run before and no CSVs made yet.
+	- Separate script created so there could remain a single script that produces curated species lists and can be run from start to finish without overwriting files or breaking things.

+`intermediate-dependency1_species-list_location-dependent.csv`
+- Table of location-dependent species before native status of select seeded species was fixed.
+Produced in `01.R` and needed for `01-dependency.R`.

+`intermediate-dependency1_species-list_location-independent.csv`
+- Table of location-independent species before native status of select seeded species was fixed.
+Produced in `01.R` and needed for `01-dependency.R`.

+`intermediate-dependency2_subplot-data_original-monitoring-info.csv`
+- Table of original monitoring information from `subplot` data, with no corrections made yet.
+Produced in `02.1_data-wrangling_subplot.R` and needed for `02-dependency_correct-monitoring-info.R`.
+- Separate script created so there could remain a single script that for cleaning the `subplot` data, and a single one for the `2x2` data, both of which can be run from start to finish without overwriting files or breaking things.

+`intermediate-dependency2_edited_conflicting-monitoring-info-resolved.xlsx`
+- Spreadsheet of monitoring events with conflicting information between the `subplot` and `2x2` data.
+Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
+Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
+- Raw output produced in `02-dependency_correct-monitoring-info.R`and edited version needed for `02.1_data-wrangling_subplot.R` and `02.2_data-wrangling_2x2.R`.
+- `comparison` tab manually edited to highlight correct values in green, and wrong values in yellow.
+Comments inserted to give brief explanation of how this decision was made.
+- `corrected` tab manually created to have table of only correct information to read back in.

+`intermediate-dependency2_output_conflicting-monitoring-info.csv`
+- Table of monitoring events with conflicting information between the `subplot` and `2x2` data.
+Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
+Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
+- Output written directly from R and edited in a new file.
+- Raw output produced in `02-dependency_correct-monitoring-info.R`and edited version needed for `02.1_data-wrangling_subplot.R` and `02.2_data-wrangling_2x2.R`.

 `Farrell_2020_EcologicalApplications_table1.xlsx`
 - Adapted from Table 1 of H. Farrell's manuscript (in review), with coordinates taken from the `Site_Information` tab of `Master.xlsx`